krishnakanth16082001/aivirex/README.md

 now type localhost/pro/index.php
 And start scroll the website;

-Important note:Turn on the xampp server:
+Important note:Turn on the xampp server :